SeaweedFS Setup

 - Click Create User (top-right), enter

-relutionas the username, and confirm - Note down the Access Key and Secret Key shown (you can retrieve them later via the 🔑 icon under Actions)
+relutionas the username, and confirm - Note down the Access Key and Secret Key shown (they can be retrieved later via the π icon under Actions)

 - In the sidebar, go to Object Store > Buckets